wgoode3/Seikai-no-Senki-portrait-mod-for-Stellaris/README.md

 Seems to work in version 1.4.1 of the game.

 ## To Install
-Place the abh.mod file in: C:\Users\{{Username}}\Documents\Paradox Interactive\Stellaris\mod and make sure all the other files are in the same diectory in a folder called 'abh'.
+Place the abh.mod file in: C:\Users\<Your username>\Documents\Paradox Interactive\Stellaris\mod and make sure all the other files are in the same directory in a folder called 'abh'.

 Don't forget to enable it in the mods section of the game launcher.